-Ventricular Fibrillation is an abnormal heart rhythm in which the heart ventricles shudder instead of pumping in the normal way.
-The heart has atria and ventricles, when two lower chambers of the heart, ventricles got affected and reduce heart blood pumping, heart rhythm is called Ventricular Fibrillation.
+Ventricular Fibrillation is an abnormal heart rhythm in which the heart ventricles shudder instead of pumping normally.
+The heart has atria and ventricles; when two lower chambers of the heart, ventricles get affected and reduce heart blood pumping; heart rhythm is called Ventricular Fibrillation.

 Sudden cardiac arrest can also happen with ventricular fibrillation.
 Disorganized electrical activity is the main reason for it.
 It is a hazardous problem for our heart rhythm.
 It keeps our heart from pumping blood the way it should.

 What Ventricular Fibrillation Means In Medical Language

 If we carefully look at the image below, it will be apparent what we understand Ventricular Fibrillation means.
 Heart lower chambers are known as ventricles.

 According to medical language, Ventricular fibrillation is an abnormal and irregular heart rhythm in the heart’s ventricles.
 Ventricular fibrillation is commonly associated with heart failures and scarring of the heart muscle from previous heart attacks.

 As ventricular fibrillation affects the two bottom chambers of the heart, they are at top risk if someone has a previous cardiac medical history.
 After researching heart health-related websites and books, I tried to list the patient at risk for ventricular fibrillation.